brandonhlk/ouiyo/README.md

 We are a hall check-in and room cleaning service

+### Events & Updates

+To celebrate Ouiyo's launch, any bookings made for 1 Aug 2022 to 5 Aug 2022 will not be charged any late booking fee!

 ### How it works
 <ion-icon name="help-outline"></ion-icon> Browse our services below
 <ion-icon name="list-outline"></ion-icon> Complete our booking form and we'll get in touch
-<ion-icon name="build-outline"></ion-icon> We'll carry out the service depending on your preferences
+<ion-icon name="build-outline"></ion-icon> We'll carry out the service depending on your preference

 ### Services
 ```